-- Escolar is one of the most frequently mislabeled fish out there according to Ren, and eating it can lead to some digestive issues.
+- Escolar is one of the most frequently mislabeled fish out there according to Ren.
+Eating it can lead to some digestive issues.

-- Ren recommended 3 books about the seafood industry: “Cod“ by Mark Kurlansky, “Four Fish” by Paul Greenberg, and “Salmon From Market to Plate” by Maureen C Berry
+- Ren recommended 3 books about the seafood and sustainable seafood industry.
+“Cod“ by Mark Kurlansky, “Four Fish” by Paul Greenberg, and “Salmon From Market to Plate” by Maureen C Berry

 - Ren recommends against freezing fish more than twice as it will damage the flesh and decrease the nutritional content.
 She also recommends freezing fish fast and defrosting it slowly to preserve the quality.